ExitValue.ai

 What Is Your Advertising Agency Worth?

-Advertising agencies sell for 5-10x EBITDA, with significant premiums for agencies with high recurring retainer revenue, strong client retention, and specialized capabilities in digital, performance marketing, or data analytics.
+Advertising agencies sell for platform-tier earnings multiples, with significant premiums for agencies with high recurring retainer revenue, strong client retention, and specialized capabilities in digital, performance marketing, or data analytics.

 276